-Chromosomal abnormalities are the type of genetic disorders caused due to the change in one or many chromosomes or the abnormal arrangement of the chromosomes.
-There are different types of chromosomal abnormalities as follows:
+Chromosomal abnormalities or chromosomal disorders are the type of genetic disorders caused due to the change in one or many chromosomes or the abnormal arrangement of the chromosomes.
+There are different types of chromosomal abnormalities that are as follows:

 - Aneuploidy – It is a condition in which there is a loss or gain of chromosomes due to abnormal segregation of genes during cell division.
 It can lead to monosomy, trisomy, tetrasomy, etc.